Introduction to Torii

 - JWT Support: Optional stateless JWT sessions

-- Extensible Plugin System: Add custom authentication methods or storage backends
+- Extensible Service Architecture: Add custom authentication methods or storage backends

 Storage Support